Vietnam.vn - Nền tảng quảng bá Việt Nam

 Research shows that 70% of neurodiverse children learn better when information is presented visually.
 However, creating appropriate personalized materials requires a lot of time and effort.

-This poses a major challenge for professionals, educators, and parents, as the demand for personalized learning solutions increases.
+This poses a huge challenge for professionals, educators and parents, as the demand for personalized learning solutions increases.

 Challenges in special education

-More than 7.5 million students in the United States (about 20%) have special education needs.
-Teachers typically spend 5-8 hours per week adapting learning materials for students, adding to their already heavy workload of 40-50 hours per week.
+More than 7.5 million students in the US (about 20%) have special education needs.
+Teachers typically spend 5-8 hours a week adapting learning materials for students, adding to their already heavy workload of 40-50 hours a week.

 Parents and caregivers face similar challenges, especially when it comes to creating engaging learning tools for their children at home.

 “Preparing visual schedules, social stories, and behavioral interventions can take hours each week,” says Antoinette Banks, founder of Expert IEP and mother of a neurodiverse teen.
-“For families who are already stressed by their child’s condition, there really isn’t enough time to do these things.”
+“For families already stressed by their child’s condition, they really don’t have the time to do all of this.”

 Banks highlighted the potential of artificial intelligence (AI) to ease this burden.
 “AI can adapt to the way people naturally think and process information,” she said.
-“It’s not about changing these kids, it’s about combining technology and individuals to turn differences into strengths.”
+“The point isn’t to change these kids, but to combine technology and individuals to turn differences into strengths.”

 From support tools…

-The adaptive capabilities of AI in education are transforming the way we support children with neurodiversity, helping them meet their unique cognitive styles.
-For example, children who prefer to learn visually can take advantage of tools that create custom visual aids in seconds.
+The adaptive capabilities of AI in education are transforming how we support children with neurodiversity, helping them meet their unique cognitive styles.
+For example, children who need to learn visually can take advantage of tools that create custom visual aids in seconds.

 Dùng trí tuệ nhân tạo chuyển đổi giáo dục